-POSITION DESCRIPTION: The Peer Recovery Coach is responsible for the engagement and linking of individuals prior to, during and after treatment and providing recovery support services to reduce the incidence of relapse.
-The goal of this position is to extend the reach of traditional treatment services beyond the clinical setting into the everyday environment of those seeking to achieve or sustain recovery from Substance Use Disorders (SUD).
+The Peer Recovery Coach is responsible for the engagement and linking of individuals prior to, during and after treatment and providing recovery support services to reduce the incidence of relapse.
+The goal of this position is to extend the reach of traditional treatment services beyond the clinical setting into the everyday environment of individuals seeking to achieve or sustain recovery from a Substance Use Disorder (SUD).

-- Assist individuals in development of a goals and recovery action plans.
+- Assist individuals in the development of goals and recovery action plans.

-- Provide concrete assistance to help others accomplish tasks such as obtaining transportation, employment, health care, child care, & life skills training.
+- Provide concrete assistance to help individuals accomplish tasks such as obtaining transportation, employment, health care, child care, & life skills training.

 - Facilitate contacts with other people to promote learning of social and recreational skills, create community, and acquire a sense of belonging.